 Warrant Officer Prerequisites and Duty Description

-The Field Artillery Warrant Officer provides assistance and advice to the Commander and staff on all matters relative to the employment of target acquisition assets and the Army’s targeting methodology.
-Synchronizes and coordinates the Army’s targeting process and Joint Fires at all echelons.
-Plans, organizes, implements, monitors, and evaluates operations, threat environment, maintenance and advice on the technical/tactical employment of Target Acquisition Sensors.
-At junior grades of WO1 and CW2, 131As may serve as a Target Acquisition Platoon Leader or Counterfire Officer in the Fires Battalion or a DIVARTY HQ or as a Targeting Analyst at the BCT HQ.
-Senior Warrant Officers serve as: W3: BCT Targeting Officers, DIVARTY Targeting Officers, Field Artillery Intelligence Officers (FAIO) in Divisions and Corps.
-W4: Corps FAIO, Corps Targeting Officers and Targeting Officers in a Battlefield Coordination Detachment (BCD.)
-W5: Serve as Corps and echelons above Corps Targeting Officers.
+The Field Artillery Warrant Officer advises the Commander and staff on all matters relative to the employment of target acquisition assets and the Army's targeting methodology.
+Synchronizes and coordinates the Army's targeting process and Joint Fires at all echelons.
+Plans, organizes, implements, monitors, and evaluates operations, threat environment, maintenance and advice on the technical/tactical employment of Target Acquisition sensors.
+At company grades of WO1 and CW2, 131As may serve as a Target Acquisition Platoon Leader or Counterfire Officer in the Fires Battalion or a DIVARTY HQ or as a Non-Lethal Targeting Officer at the BCT HQ.
+Field grade Warrant Officers (W3-W4) serve in a variety of positions.
+W3: BCT Targeting Officers, DIVARTY Targeting Officers, Field Artillery Intelligence Officers (FAIO) in Divisions and Corps.
+W4: Corps FAIO, Corps Targeting Officers and Targeting Officers in a Battlefield Coordination Detachment (BCD).
+Senior field grade Warrant Officers (W5) serve as Targeting Officers at Corps and echelons above Corps.

 Note: Any waiverable prerequisites not met will require a prerequisite waiver in writing to proponent.
 Be advised that submitting a prerequisite waiver does not constitute automatic approval.

-Personnel with over 12 years Time in Service must submit a TIS waiver with packet.
+Personnel with 12 or more years Time in Service must submit a TIS waiver with packet.

 - Be a SSG (SGT for National Guard and Reserve) and above.
 (Not waiverable)

-- Be an Advance Leadership Course (ALC) or BNCOC graduate.
-(All Phases) (Not waiverable)
+- Be an Advance Leadership Course (ALC).
+(All Phases) (Waiverable ONLY for NG and Reserve)

 - Have base line scores of 110 for Field Artillery (FA) and Technical (ST).